sindresorhus/camelcase-keys/readme.md

 Exclude keys from being camel-cased.

+If you're using TypeScript and this option can be statically determined, it's recommended that adding `as const` for it.

 ##### stopPaths

 Type: `string[]`\
 Default: `[]`

 Exclude children at the given object paths in dot-notation from being camel-cased.
 For example, with an object like `{a: {b: '🦄'}}`, the object path to reach the unicorn is `'a.b'`.

+If you're using TypeScript and this option can be statically determined, it's recommended that adding `as const` for it.

 ```js
 camelcaseKeys({